deepanshs/mrsimulator/docs/installation.rst

 On Local machine (Using pip)
 ''''''''''''''''''''''''''''

-PIP is a package manager for Python packages, and is included with python version 3.4 and higher.
+PIP is a package manager for Python packages and is included with python version 3.4 and higher.
 PIP is the easiest way to install python packages.

 .. tabs::